anguskeatinge/tempo_trap/README.md

     	* best phase
     	*
     * get averages of the different measures
+    * count how often certain measures hit a benchmark
     * which measure it performs the best at
     * tempo are we most likely to choose (half, double, triple) need give some stats here
     * things that are telling